 Having a hospital birth is not like staying in a hotel.
 The sole purpose of the hospital staff is not make you comfortable.
 It's to keep you safe.
 We are not a restaurant that just brings you the things that you ask for.
 You can't expect us to be door men that regulate every visitor who walks in and out of your room.

 It's too important not to repeat– you don't want us to treat you like we are anything other than a hospital trying to keep you and your baby alive and as safe as possible.
-When your baby's heart rate is in the 60s and your team is at your side doing everything to bring it back up, you're going to be glad we do more than find extra pillows for in between your legs.
+When your baby's heart rate is in the 60s and your team is at your side doing everything to bring it back up, you're going to be glad we do more than hunt down extra pillows and brew tea.

 - Related Read: Stop Worrying, We've Got It Covered: What Your Labor And Delivery Nurses Wish You'd Let Go Of

 3. Taking Care Of You Is My Job

 I signed up for this.
 Helping you labor and deliver your baby is what I chose to do as my life-long career.
 I know a little bit about it, I've done it a couple of times, and I am kinda passionate about it.

 …But I don't work for you

 Think about why you chose to have a hospital delivery in the first place.
 You could have chosen to deliver at home, in a birthing center, or somewhere other than a hospital setting.

 Alas, here you are.
 You might have chosen to deliver in a hospital because you were trying to be safe, right?
-Maybe you thought delivering at home would be nice but you are worried about the risks involved and you want someone who can save you and your baby to be there in case something goes wrong.
-Am I hitting the nail on the head?
+Maybe you thought delivering at home would be nice but you are worried about the risks involved and you want someone who can save you or your baby to be there in case something goes wrong.
+Smart!
+Good for you!